Asian Orange Vinaigrette With Ginger

 The fruit in the dressing is flexible – use any citrus: orange, lemon, lime, tangerine, blood orange or go a little more exotic with passion fruit (cut in half spoon out fruit only).

-Asian Orange Ginger Vinaigrette
+Top Tips For This Asian Orange Vinaigrette

 *I’ve developed this recipe for a client, Mitsukan, the maker of rice vinegar shown above.